[6 mins reading time]

-One day at the time of the hay harvest, when the sun always shines, the old fighting man called Bersi the Dueller was laid out on a wooden bed beside the baby Halldór.
-Bersi had grown ill over the summer, and was warming in the bright sun, singing to the baby.
+The old fighting man called Bersi the Dueller is laid out on a wooden bed beside the baby Halldór.
+Bersi has become badly ill over the summer, and is having his bones warmed.
+He’s singing to the baby.

-There was distant laughter, the rhythmic swish of scythes.
-Bees hummed, the salmon splashed over stones in the shallows.
-There was the distant bleating of sheep.
+There is distant laughter, the rhythmic swish of scythes.
+Bees hum, the salmon splash in the shallows.
+There’s the distant bleating of sheep.

-All was well, until Halldór’s cradle tipped to one side.
+All is well in the world.
+Until Halldór’s cradle tips, slowly to one side.

-Over it went and the baby rolled out on the grass, and each of them was deserted and all alone in the world.
+Over it goes.
+The baby rolls out on the meadow.
+Each of them is all alone in the world.

-All around was abundance.
-Yet that afternoon, they both were stranded.
-Bersi could do no more than carrying on crooning from his bed:
+All around is great richness, buttercups and purple harebells.
+Yet this afternoon, they both are stranded.
+Bersi can only continue crooning from his bed:

 “Here we lie, flat on our backs,